browserengineering/book/book/graphics.md

 Though the desktop environment is responsible for displaying the window, the program is responsible for drawing its contents.
-Applications have to redraw these contents sixty times per second or so for interactions to feel fluid,[^3] and must respond quickly to clicks and key presses so the user doesn't get frustrated.
+Applications have to redraw these contents 60 times per second or so for interactions to feel fluid,[^3] and must respond quickly to clicks and key presses so the user doesn't get frustrated.